 Crossroads: Change in Rural America

 In 1900, about 40% of Americans lived in rural areas, By 2010, less than 18% of the U.S. population lived in rural areas.
-In just over a century, massive economic and social changes moved millions of Americans into urban areas.
-Yet, only 10% of the U.S. landmass is considered urban.
+In just over a century, massive economic and social changes led to massive growth of America's urban areas.
+Yet, less than 10% of the U.S. landmass is considered urban.

-Many Americans consider rural communities to be endangered and hanging on by a thread—suffering from brain drain, inadequate schools, and a barren, overused landscape.
+Many Americans assume that rural communities are endangered and hanging on by a thread—suffering from outmigration, ailing schools, and overused land.
+But that perception is far from true in many areas.
+Many rural Americans work hard to sustain their communities.
 Why should revitalizing the rural places left behind matter to those who remain, those who left, and those who will come in the future?
-Because there is much more to the story of rural America.
+All Americans benefit from rural America's successes.
+We can learn great things from listening to those stories.
+There is much more to the story of rural America!

 Crossroads: Change in Rural America offers small towns a chance to look at their own paths to highlight the changes that affected their fortunes over the past century.
 The exhibition will prompt discussions about what happened when America’s rural population became a minority of the country’s population and the ripple effects that occurred.